texas-robocamp/texas-robocamp.github.io/tutorials/cloning.md

 ## Git

 Git is a version control system.
-We could spend the whole week discussing the ins and outs of version control.. so we won't.
 It allows multiple programmers to collaborate on long-term projects by synchronizing code across their machines.
-Since we're only here for a week, we're just going to tell you what to type here.
+Explaining the details of this would waste time, so we're just going to tell you what to type here.

 {{ site.data.alerts.terminal_commands }}